By Ayanda Ndimande, 23 July 2020

 Ndimande says that Sanlam Credit Solutions has recently launched a

-credit dashboard to assist South Africans to better understand their credit profile and access a credit management coach, “Knowing your score is part one of the journey.
+credit dashboard to assist South Africans to better understand their credit score and access a credit management coach, “Knowing your score is part one of the journey.
 The next phase is critical.
 It can be extremely beneficial to work with a coach to identify the next steps as part of a holistic plan to foster long-term financial wellness.
 A coach can also advise on whether a debt review process could be beneficial.
 We believe the reassurance of working with a trusted coach can make a powerful difference.”

 In extreme situations, debt counselling can be critical to turn a situation around.
 In 2019, Debt Rescue noted that counsellors saw a growth rate of 21% in customers who applied for debt review, vs 2018.
 In a nutshell, debt counselling is a debt relief programme that provides over-indebted consumers with a viable repayment plan to pay back outstanding debt.
 Some South Africans may need to resort to this option, due to the impact of COVID-19 on finances.